veropetit/BeStarsMiMeS/10-WhatDoTheSpectraLookLike.md

 # A first look at the data

+In the folder `10-Spectra-Data-vs-hybrid-plots and Halpha and TESS`, there are a few notebooks that creates the figures used in the analysis below.

 ## Look at the spectra and check the accuracy of vsini

-The Colab Notebook [03-NormalizedSpectra]() Part 1 makes a PDF called [03_NormalizedSpectra.pdf]() with graphs of a portion of the first observation for each star between 420 and 455 nm.
+The Colab Notebook [10-NormalizedSpectra]()FIX LINK Part 1 makes a PDF called [10-NormalizedSpectra_CII_dataonly.pdf](https://drive.google.com/file/d/12uQEITrQssGc2uVQjlkbxOn9OMSIWnii/view?usp=share_link) with graphs of a portion of the first observation for each star between 420 and 455 nm.

 It also zooms on the CII 426 nm line profile, and makes a plot that is corrected for the radial velocity listed for that observation in the 00-Information spreadsheet (`vradCorrected` column), and adds two vertical lines at the vsini (`Adopted-vsin` column) listed in the spreadsheet.

-In the main Shared Drive, there is a Google Slides document called [Report for BeStarMiMeS notebook 3](https://docs.google.com/presentation/d/1lHtzSIiz-eaCwGxALbdUbKNwxVJCBCuztwmTjRraakA/edit?usp=sharing).
+In the main Shared Drive, there is a Google Slides document called [Report on the spectra and model comparison](https://docs.google.com/presentation/d/1lHtzSIiz-eaCwGxALbdUbKNwxVJCBCuztwmTjRraakA/edit?usp=sharing).
 In this report, we have recorded our first analysis of the spectra.

 1. We have identifed by eye the best 5 stars that have 'well-behaved' spectra (no emission, visible and symmetric spectral lines.